EmilMoe/palette/README.md

 2. Replace the `styles.scss` file located at `/resources/assets/sass/theme/styles.scss` with your new one.
 3. Run `gulp` from the command line in the project root.

 **Congratulations!** Your new theme is installed.
 Have you made your own blog look unique and awesome?
-Submit a PR with your own theme following the structure of the ones already in the repository and let others see your creativity!
+[Submit a pull request](https://github.com/austintoddj/palette/pull/new/master) with your own theme following the structure of the ones already in the repository and let others see your creativity!
 Credits to the author will be included at the top of the theme file.